Robin Sloan

 Merz b.
 Schwanen loopwheeled sweatshirt

 Here it is!
 Here is the best sweatshirt: Merz b.
-Schwanen’s original, made from fabric produced on a loopwheeler, which is a machine that weaves a continuous tube of fabric, rather than a flat sheet — so, when you fashion that tube into (for example) the torso of a sweatshirt, there are no side seams.
+Schwanen’s original, made from fabric produced on a loopwheeler, which is a machine that weaves a continuous tube, rather than a flat sheet — so, when you fashion that tube into (for example) the torso of a sweatshirt, there are no side seams.
 (Loopwheeled fabrics are also great for socks.)

 The loopwheelers